pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 Parameters
 ----------

-There are two global parameters; each affects only the writer's behaviour.
+There are two global parameters that affect only the writer's behaviour.

 The QSBR leeway (counted in versions) limits how far a reader's current version can be behind the stable version while letting the reader use the QSBR (atomic-free on TSO) update.
-This leeway must be at least one version, otherwise the QSBR path is always disabled.
+This leeway should be at least one version, otherwise the QSBR path is always disabled.
 I think setting it to two makes sense, because this means a reader that keeps up in EBR stays on the QSBR fast path.

 The version capacity bounds the number of versions that may be protected concurrently,